mthsgimenez/letrito/readme.md

 # Letrito

-Share your favorite lyrics
+Similar to Spotify's lyrics sharing feature, where you choose a couple verses and it creates an image.

-[Site link](https://lyrics-ipjm.onrender.com) (Obs: Since I'm using a free host, it may take a while to load)
+[Website link](https://lyrics-ipjm.onrender.com) (Since I'm using a free host, it may take a while to load)

 ## Images